 Why not elevate your usual pancake breakfast with Ricotta cheese?
 Ricotta cheese is made from sheep, cow, goat, or water buffalo milk whey.
 Therefore, it has a creamy texture and a slightly sweet flavor.
 Adding Ricotta cheese helps pancakes gain a richer, fluffier feel.

 Ricotta pancakes are good enough on their own that you can enjoy them with just some maple syrup and butter.
-However, if you want a lavish breakfast, feel free to serve these pancakes with jams, cream, and fresh fruit.
+However, if you want a lavish breakfast, feel free to serve these pancakes with jams, cream, and fresh fruits from Italy.

 Let’s see how they make these fluffy Ricotta pancakes: